 Read More Less

-Fine art is a creative expression that combines mastery, talent, and emotion to evoke a personal or emotional response.
+While definitions of art can be subjective and continue to evolve over time, many view “Fine Art” as a creative expression that combines mastery, talent, and emotion to evoke a personal or emotional response.
 It typically involves classical training, mastery of traditional techniques, and use of high-quality materials.
 Fine art explores ideas and concepts, valued for both their aesthetic impact and deeper meaning.

 Craft is a form of work that results in a tangible output, often repeatable over and over.
 A fine craft can be learned from considerable practice and developed into a world-class form.
 Patrons are inspired by the skill to create the piece rather than a reaction to the subject matter.